Here you'll find everything you need to know about FIDM's student policies.

 8:00 p.m. – 8:15 p.m.

 Labs provide students with an environment for planned, structured, and directed analytical exploration and experimentation.
 Three hours in duration, labs immediately follow formal classroom instruction in designated courses.
-Courses with labs are noted on the Program of Study sheets for each major.
+Courses with labs are noted on the Advisement sheet for each major.

 Studios assist students with assignments and projects, giving them an avenue to explore and express creativity.
 Expert advice and constructive critiquing appropriate to the subject matter are provided.
-Each campus posts studio schedules quarterly on the FIDM Portal.
+Studio schedules are posted quarterly.

 The college has an obligation to provide the optimum scheduling and faculty staffing for the programs offered.
 Should changes of any sort be necessary, they do not affect the student's ability to fulfill all requirements.
 Every effort is made to maintain course limits based on the subject matter and nature of activity in the course.

-Students who drop a class may return the complete course kit of books and supplies received from the current quarter class no later than the last day of week six of the quarter.
-The returned books and supplies must be unused and in perfect condition.
-When a complete course kit is returned, the student will be eligible to pick up a new course kit in a future quarter.
+Students who drop a class may return the complete course kit of books and supplies no later than the last day of the drop period.
+The returned books and supplies must be unused, in perfect condition, and accompanied with a receipt.

 Students are responsible for their own transportation to and from field trips.